openconnectivityfoundation/swagger2x/src/templates/NodeIotivityServer/readme.md

 - translation for interfaces
   now uses an fixed constant from the API

-what is possibly wrong with node.js
+what is possibly wrong with node.js implementation
 - rt and if values are single strings: API should be an array (not sure what the impact is though)

 ## work in progress:
 - adding security
 - adding introspection